Speaker

 Actions

 Carol Tinga is a Postdoctoral Scholar at the Ontario Veterinary College (OVC), University of Guelph, Canada.
-Her PhD at OVC was on owner-companion rabbit relationships and rabbit care and welfare.
-Carol researched the use of established human-animal relationship scales for rabbit owners, risk factors for rabbit retention, and recent domestic rabbit intake and management at Canadian and American shelters and rescues.
-Currently, she is shortening thesis chapters for open-access publication and presenting results at conferences.
-Additional forthcoming papers include access to veterinary care, the biggest challenges of rabbit ownership, owners’ favourite rabbit behaviours and why they are so, and another scale validation.
-Vespa, a remarkable, lop-eared rabbit, inspired her PhD research.
-Before doctoral studies, Carol completed an MSc in epidemiology and explored how OVC student veterinarians and recent graduates perceived their veterinary technical and professional skills.
-Carol now shares her home with a bonded pair of free-range, up-eared rabbits.
-Ellie and Coco, affectionately known as “the hooligans,” came to her from a foster family who took them in after they were abandoned outdoors by their previous owners.
+She earned her PhD at OVC, focusing on owner-companion rabbit relationships and rabbit welfare.
+Her research examined the use of human-animal relationship scales for rabbit owners, risk factors for relinquishment or abandonment, and trends in domestic rabbit intake and management at shelters and rescues in Canada and the USA.
+Currently, Carol is preparing four open-access publications from her thesis, presenting findings at conferences, and supporting organizations that care for rabbits.
+Additional upcoming papers will address access to veterinary care, challenges of rabbit ownership, owners’ favourite rabbit behaviours and their significance, and validation of a third relationship scale.
+Vespa, a remarkable lop-eared rabbit, inspired her PhD.
+Before her doctoral studies, Carol completed an MSc in epidemiology, exploring how veterinary students and recent graduates perceive their technical and professional skills.
+She now shares her home with Ellie and Coco, a bonded pair of free-range rabbits affectionately known as “the hooligans,” adopted after being abandoned outdoors.

 Area of Expertise